-- Proposals to extend, improve or relocate existing facilities within Southwater Country Park will be supported, provided that it can be clearly demonstrated that any such proposal; - a.
-Satisfies an identified community need; AND - b.
-Demonstrates a tangible community benefit; AND - Be small in scale and in keeping with the natural environment of the Country Park; AND - d.
-Not have a negative impact on existing flora and fauna; AND - e.
-Not increase on-street parking on the surrounding road network. - 2) Proposals that would introduce additional built or urbanising form within Southwater Country Park will not be supported unless: - It can be demonstrated that there is significant need or demand for the development; AND - the development has the support of the majority of the local community; AND - c. the development will not increase on-street parking on the surrounding road network; AND - d. the development will be small is scale and in keeping with the natural environment of the Country Park.
+- SNP8.1.
+Proposals to extend, improve or relocate existing facilities within Southwater Country Park will be supported, provided that it can be clearly demonstrated that any such proposal; - a) Satisfies an identified community need; and - b) Demonstrates a tangible community benefit; and - c) Is sympathetic and in keeping with the natural environment of the Country Park; and - d) Does not have a negative impact on existing flora and fauna; and - e) Does not increase on-street parking on the surrounding road network. - SNP8.2.
+Proposals that would significantly alter the park's environment by introducing additional built or urbanising form will be permitted when: - a) It can be demonstrated that there is significant need or demand for the development; and - b) the development has the support of the majority of the local community; and - c) the development will not increase on-street parking on the surrounding road network; and - d) the development is sympathetic and in keeping with the natural environment of the Country Park. - SNP8.3.
 For the avoidance of doubt, should any proposed development within Southwater Country Park not meet either 1) or 2) above, planning permission should be refused.